Sept. 7, 2016

 “The Lazaridis Institute has a mandate to change this.
 In our vision, the best young Canadian tech companies will have the resources they need to scale to global enterprise firms,” said Kelly.
 “In order to achieve this vision, we will be launching a number of new programs and initiatives designed to expand the capabilities of our tech ecosystem.
 The Lazaridis Institute’s Canadian Scale-Up Program is the first.”

-Kim Morouney, associate dean of the Lazaridis School of Business & Economics, discussed the three key problems many tech startups face when trying to scale in Canada: access to experience, access to markets that enable scaling and access to capital.
+Kim Morouney, associate dean of the Lazaridis School of Business and Economics, discussed the three key problems many tech startups face when trying to scale in Canada: access to experience, access to markets that enable scaling and access to capital.

 “We’ve designed the Lazaridis Institute Scale-up Program to specifically address these problems.
 You will learn directly from entrepreneurs who have created world-class enterprises, and who will work with you to decide what that hard-won knowledge means to your specific company,” shared Morouney.
 “But our goal goes beyond providing you with information, to giving you the resources you need to translate that information into action—immediately, in your company.”